New York Giants (soccer): National Giants F.C./New York Giants II

 In subsequent seasons the club was involved in several name changes and mergers.
-They briefly played as the New York Soccer Club before merging with the Fall River Marksmen in 1931 to become the New York Yankees.
+They briefly played as the New York Soccer Club before merging with the Fall River F.C. in 1931 to become the New York Yankees.
 They later moved to New Bedford, Massachusetts, and became the New Bedford Whalers.

 New York Giants III

 In 1927 Charles Stoneham, owner of the New York Giants baseball team took over the ASL Indiana Flooring franchise.
 He wanted to rename the team the Giants.
 However, as there was already a New York Giants in the ASL, Stoneham had to settle for renaming his soccer team New York Nationals.
 In 1930 when the original ASL Giants decided to rename themselves the New York Soccer Club, Stoneham seized the opportunity to rename the Nationals the New York Giants.
 The new Giants were subsequently ASL Spring champions in 1931.
 They also finished as runners-up to New Bedford Whalers in the Fall championship.
 They then beat Whalers 9–8 on aggregate in a two-game play-off to become overall champions for 1931.

 On May 24, 1931, at the Polo Grounds a Giants team featuring Davey Brown, Jimmy Gallagher and Bart McGhee lost 3–2 in a friendly against Celtic.